FairRootGroup/DDS-control/README.md

-# DDS-control-
+# DDS-control
-This repository has been moved to ODC
+This repository has been moved to [ODC](https://github.com/FairRootGroup/ODC)